samduane/sams-site/content/posts/terms-and-trojan-horses.md

 ## Controlling your tongue {#controlling-your-tongue}

-When we think of the value in seasoning our words with light, our first thought is the removal of profanity.
+&emsp; When we think of the value in seasoning our words with light, our first thought is the removal of profanity.
 While this is a good start for the Christian in their infancy, most believers never grow beyond this rudimentary stage.
 We never consider the value of the terminology used in our day to day lives.
 As the church continues to adopt worldly rhetoric, the postmodernist concepts associated with these words seep deeper into the heart of the Body.

-Such phrases as "empowered by the Spirit" and "influencer for Christ" appear harmless at first glance.
+&emsp; Such phrases as "empowered by the Spirit" and "influencer for Christ" appear harmless at first glance.
 However, when these phrases are further investigated, it becomes clear these are far more dangerous than their initial impression implies.
 Like a trojan horse, these words act as gift wrapped traps designed to sneak enemy idealogies into the minds of God's people.
 To better understand what's going on, we need to first understand the role of language.